nicolashaan/openapi-playground-android-app/app/docs/SpacesApi.md

 <a name="findSpacesByCreatorIds"></a>
 # **findSpacesByCreatorIds**
-> MultiSpaceLookupResponse findSpacesByCreatorIds(userIds, spaceFields, expansions)
+> MultiSpaceLookupResponseEntity findSpacesByCreatorIds(userIds, spaceFields, expansions)

 Space lookup by their creators